hariszaf/microbetag/README.md

 Once `microbetag` has been performed successfully, and the `microbetag_annotated_network.cx` has been built, and assuming you have [installed the MGG CytoscapeApp](https://hariszaf.github.io/microbetag/docs/cytoApp/), you can now load the `.cx` file in Cytoscape (`File > Import network from file`) and go through the annotations the same way as you would do when running microbetag from within the app.

+## Unit-tests

+Remember, `unittest`:

+  - requires the testing function to start with the `test_` prefix, e.g. `test_run_flashweave()`
+  - will run your tests in alphabetical order
+  - `setUpClass` is called with the class as the only argument and must be decorated as a `classmethod()`

+:warning: Remember also that `microbetag` will use the directory where the configuration files you provide as the base working directory.
+Therefore, you should place your input/output files within the confi file directory as in the `ext_data/tests_*`.

 ## Funding